dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 in a couple of places, we have different guidance for when a type is used in a generic invocation as opposed to a type annotation.

-In most places, Dart allows you to omit a type annotation and infers a type for you based on the nearby context, or defaults to the `dynamic` type.
+#### Type inference

+Type annotations are optional in Dart.
+If you omit one, Dart can infer a type based on the nearby context.
+Sometimes it doesn't have enough information to infer a complete type.
+When that happens, Dart sometimes reports an error, but usually silently fills in any missing parts with `dynamic`.
+The implicit `dynamic` leads to code that *looks* inferred and safe, but actually disables type checking completely.
+The rules below avoid that by requiring types when inference fails.

 The fact that Dart has both type inference and a `dynamic` type leads to some confusion about what it means to say code is "untyped".
 Does that mean the code is dynamically typed, or that you didn't *write* the type?
 To avoid that confusion, we avoid saying "untyped" and instead use the following terminology:

 *   If the code is *type annotated*, the type was explicitly written in the code.

 *   If the code is *inferred*, no type annotation was written, and Dart successfully figured out the type on its own.
 Inference can fail, in which case the guidelines don't consider that inferred.
-In some places, inference failure is a static error.
-In others, Dart uses `dynamic` as the fallback type.

 *   If the code is *dynamic*, then its static type is the special `dynamic` type.
 Code can be explicitly annotated `dynamic` or it can be inferred.